meekostuff/HTMLDecor/README.md

 You can even access HTMLDecor.js from a CDN at http://dist.meekostuff.net/HTMLDecor/1.2-stable/HTMLDecor.js

-To see this in action visit http://meekostuff.net/blog/ where I am dog-fooding this script.
+To see this in action visit my [blog](http://meekostuff.net/blog/) where I am dog-fooding this script.
-There is also a trivial test page at http://dist.meekostuff.net/HTMLDecor/1.2-stable/test/normal.html
+Make sure you view the page source and check that it is just raw content.
+The ad, navbar and contact popup are all in the [site-decor page](http://meekostuff.net/blog/decor.html).

 For more info on the concept of HTMLDecor and its affinity with pushState assisted navigation, read